Another Gay Sequel: Gays Gone Wild!

 Another Gay Sequel: Gays Gone Wild! is a 2008 romantic comedy film directed by Todd Stephens.
 It is the sequel to the 2006 film Another Gay Movie, and features five cast members from the first film: Jonah Blechman (Nico Hunter), Ashlie Atkinson (Dawn Muffler), Scott Thompson (Mr. Wilson), Stephanie McVay (Mrs. Hunter), and Andersen Gabrych.
 It was released in seven theaters and ran for 10 weeks before its DVD release.
 It had a negative reception, in contrast to the first film, which developed a small cult following.

 Nancy Sinatra, who sang the song "Another Gay Sunshine Day" for the first film, receives "special thanks".
 Singer RuPaul announced on his website that he and Lady Bunny had recorded a song for the soundtrack that would be released as a single, but the producers of the film ultimately scrapped that song.
 They used a solo song by Lady Bunny instead.
 That song was not released as a single, and was replaced by the song "The Clap" by Perez Hilton.
-The duet of RuPaul and Lady Bunny was later released as a bonus track on RuPaul's album Champion.
+The duet of RuPaul and Lady Bunny was later released as a bonus track on RuPaul's album Champion, under the name "Throw Ya Hands Up".